 How is the Council on Ethics working to address climate change?

 Collaboration is needed in order to make a transition to net zero.
-In 2020, the Council on Ethics, within the framework of Climate Action 100+ and together with the Institutional Investor Group Climate Change (IIGCC) and Transition Pathway Initative (TPI), has focused on bringing together the companies needed to develop ways to achieve net zero emissions in energy-intensive sectors.
+The Council on Ethics has engaged with Climate Action 100+, the Institutional Investor Group Climate Change (IIGCC) and Transition Pathway Initative (TPI), to bring together the companies needed to develop ways to achieve net zero emissions in energy-intensive sectors.
 This requires collaboration between companies, investors, decision-makers and other stakeholders.
 The aim is to jointly draw up practical action plans for different sectors and then implement these.
-The selected sectors are: Oil and gas, heavy transport, steel, cement and shipping.
+The first selected sectors were: Oil and gas, heavy transport, steel, cement and shipping.
 The work method used to create the roadmaps is roundtable discussions in which the parties concerned participate.
-An initial roundtable discussion for the oil and gas, heavy transport and steel sectors was held in 2020.
-Work on developing transition plans for these sectors will continue in 2021.

 How are the various AP Funds approaching the climate issue?